-The scores of ASVAB remain valid for two years after date of testing, for recruitment purposes.
+The scores of the test remain valid for two years after date of testing, for recruitment purposes.

-Retaking ASVAB: You can retake the ASVAB after a month of your first attempt.
+Retaking ASVAB: You can retake this test after a month of your first attempt.
 Your second retest can again be taken after a month of the first.
 Any further retests can be taken after six months.
 People serving in the military can also appear for a retest for reclassification for training.